telefonicaid/fiware-cygnus/resources/README.md

 ## Cygnus translators

-These scritps are aimed to convert persisted context data from one format to another, e.g. the translator cygnus-translator-0.1-to-0.2.sh converts from CSV to Json format when executed in a Hadoop cluster NameNode.
+These scripts are aimed to convert persisted context data from one format to another, e.g. the translator cygnus-translator-0.1-to-0.2.sh converts from CSV to Json format when executed in a Hadoop cluster NameNode.

 ## CKAN scripts